Allegheny-Computer-Science-600-F2017/cs600-F2017-project1-starter/README.md

 ## Security

-In order for Travis to automatically update a PDF to GitHub when you tag the commit, you need to encrypt your access token for the system.
+In order for Travis to automatically upload a PDF to GitHub when you tag the commit, you need to encrypt your access token for the system.
 To complete this task you must type the command `travis setup releases --force` in your GitHub repository for this assignment.
-Then, when prompted please type your username and password for GitHub.
-When asked to give the filename, you can type `senior_thesis_description.pdf`.
+Then, when prompted, please type your username and password for GitHub.
+When asked to give the filename, you can type `_build/senior_thesis_description.pdf`.
 When asked if you want to deploy to a specific organization, you can respond with the answer of "no".
 Finally, when this tool asks if you want to use encryption, please answer with a "yes".

-Now, you should have a `.travis.yml` file.
+Now, you should have a `.travis.yml` file with a secure access token for your GitHub repository for this assignment.
 Use a text editor to edit this file and place the following lines of code at the bottom of it.
-Finally, you should ask Professor Kapfhammer to enable Travis-based continuous integration.
-Now, you are ready to perform commits and tags and see your PDF uploaded to GitHub.
+Finally, you should ask Professor Kapfhammer to enable Travis-based continuous integration for your GitHub repository.
+Now, you are ready to perform a commit with tags and see your PDF uploaded to GitHub!

 ```
   file: _build/senior_thesis_description.pdf